Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

-Zinc contributes to the normal functioning of the immune system, to normal DNA synthesis, to the protection of cells against oxidative stress, to the maintenance of normal vision, normal skin and normal bones.
+Zinc contributes to the normal function of the immune system, to normal DNA synthesis, to the protection of cells from oxidative stress, to the maintenance of normal vision, normal skin and normal bones.
 The second most abundant trace element in the body after iron, zinc has no significant storage reserve, making a regular daily intake essential.
 Structurally involved in over 300 enzymes and approximately 10% of all human proteins, zinc is ubiquitous in cellular biochemistry.
 'Zinc fingers' are structural protein motifs that allow hundreds of transcription factors to bind to DNA and regulate gene expression.
 Zinc is also a structural component of copper-zinc superoxide dismutase (Cu/Zn-SOD), one of the first lines of enzymatic antioxidant defense in the body.
 This enzyme works in tandem with copper (also present in the formula in bisglycinate form), both minerals being necessary for its catalytic activity.
 A zinc-copper-iron balance is maintained in the formula to optimize absorption without excessive competition between these minerals.
-The bisglycinate form selected offers optimal absorption through dipeptide transport.
+The dose is calibrated on serum zinc and on the copper to zinc ratio, two markers re-read at every blood panel.

 Selected form